darktable-org/dtdocs/content/module-reference/processing-modules/contrast-texture.md

 : Controls the scale of local contrast being affected.
 Higher values target finer detail; lower values shift the effect towards coarser, larger-scale contrasts.

 adjust edge protection
-: Controls how strictly the underlying guided filter reacts to edges.
-Higher values increase edge preservation, keeping strong transitions crisp.
-Lower values allow smoother transitions between regions, at the risk of introducing halos around high-contrast edges.
+: Controls how sensitively the underlying filter reacts to high-contrast edges.
+Lower values make for stronger local contrast around high-contrast edges at the risk of developing halos.
+Higher values allow for smoother transitions.

 filter iterations
 : The number of passes of the guided filter to run.
 Increasing this further diffuses the filter's edges, which can help avoid artifacts, at the cost of processing speed.